 It’s simpler for an individual purchaser, as they only need evidence of that person’s identity and address.
-If you have used the law firm before, you are unlikely to need to prove identity again if you are an individual.
+If you have used the law firm before, you’e unlikely to need to prove identity to them again if you are an individual.

 Many law firms do this electronically, which speeds up the start of the conveyancing process.

 Your estate agents will also need proof of funds and ID before they can issue the memorandum of sale.

 Tip 4: Crack on with any buy to let mortgage process